 How Can I Use Stock Photos?

 When you buy Royalty Free stock photos from reliable agencies, there are very few restrictions on what you can do with them.
 Here's how to use stock photos legally:

-As long as they are labeled for commercial use, you can use stock photos in multiple designs and project with a for-profit purpose, including websites, marketing and advertising, branding, and more.
+As long as they are labeled for commercial use, you can use stock photos in multiple designs and projects with a for-profit purpose, including websites, marketing and advertising, branding, and more.
 You can also use them in editorial work, such as publications and book illustrations for example.
 If the photos are labeled as Editorial, you can only use them for this end (never commercially).
-Learn more about Editorial use here.
-Plus, with an Extended license (available at most agencies too) you can also use the images in products for resale, earning you potential incomes.
+Plus, with an Extended license (available at most agencies too) you can also use the images in products for resale, earning your potential incomes.